 Dublin & The Wicklow Way Short Break

-- Combine the cheerful city of Dublin with hikes in the remote Wicklow Mountains
+- Combine the cheerful city of Dublin with walks in the remote Wicklow Mountains

 - Lough Tay, "The Guinness Lake", and the Luggala Valley

-- Hike across the exposed shoulder of Djouce Mountain and White Hill
+- Walk across the exposed shoulder of Djouce Mountain and White Hill

-- Glendalough, one of the most important monastic sites in Ireland
+- Glendalough, one of Ireland's most important monastic sites

 - Spend the night in a cosy B&B in the heart of the Glenmalure Valley